lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 How to launch
 -------------
-To launch qps go to the menu -> System Tools -> qps or run
+To launch qps go to the menu :menuselection:`System Tools --> qps` or run

 .. code::